nepenth/knowledge-base/README.md

 ### Development Tools <a name="development-tools"></a>
-The Development Tools category provides resources and guides for various tools and technologies used in software development, including debugging, version control, and integration.
-This category encompasses a range of subtopics, from data integration and monitoring to shell scripting and web scraping, to support developers in their work.
+The Development Tools category provides resources for software developers, covering a range of topics from data integration and debugging to version control and web scraping.
+This category includes guides, tutorials, and references for various tools and technologies to support the development process, organized into 8 subcategories for easy navigation.
 *Subcategories: Data Integration, Debugging Tools, Ide Tools, Installation Guides, Monitoring Tools, Shell Scripting, Version Control, Web Scraping Tools*
 *Items: 14*